On Geometric properties and Coefficient bounds for $\mathcal{S}^*_{B}$: Introduction

 Upper and lower estimates for the Hermitian-Toeplitz determinant have been derived by numerous authors for a variety of subclasses of analytic and univalent functions.
 A summary of representative results is presented in~\Cref{tab:third_hermitian}.

 Coefficient problems constitute a central theme in geometric function theory, as they provide quantitative information about the analytic and geometric behavior of functions through their Taylor coefficients.
-In particular, determinants formed from these coefficients, such as Hankel, Toeplitz and Hermitian-Toeplitz determinants, measure nonlinear dependencies among coefficients and play a crucial role in distinguishing various subclasses of univalent functions.
-Motivated by these developments, the present paper is devoted to the study of the bounds for third-order Hankel determinant $|H_{3,1}(f)|$, third-order Toeplitz determinant $|T_{3,1}(f)|$ and third-order Hermitian-Toeplitz determinant $|H^T_{3,1}(f)|$ for the starlike class associated with balloon-shaped domain $\mathcal{S}^*_{B}$.
+In particular, determinants formed from these coefficients, such as Hankel, Toeplitz, and Hermitian-Toeplitz determinants, measure nonlinear dependencies among coefficients and play a crucial role in distinguishing various subclasses of univalent functions.
+Motivated by these developments, the present paper is devoted to a detailed study of the starlike class associated with the balloon-shaped domain $\mathcal{S}^*_{B}$.
+We begin by investigating geometric properties of the associated function $B(z)$ for $z \in \mathbb{D}$, including bounds, radius of convexity, and disk containment result describing both the largest disk contained in $B(\mathbb{D})$ and the smallest disk containing $B(\mathbb{D})$.
+Subsequently, we obtain bounds for the Zalcman functional $Z_n(f)$ for $n=2$ and $n=3$, as well as estimates related to the Krushkal inequality $K_{n,m}(f)$ for the cases $n=4$ and $n=5$.
+We further establish sharp bounds for the third-order Hankel determinant $|H_{3,1}(f)|$, third-order Toeplitz determinant $|T_{3,1}(f)|$, and third-order Hermitian-Toeplitz determinant $|H^T_{3,1}(f)|$.
+All results obtained are shown to be sharp, with extremal functions identified explicitly.
+The methods developed here are expected to be applicable to related subclasses defined through other geometric or analytic conditions.